You can use the get()

 If the value associated with the specified key is an object, the get()

-method will return a reference to that object.
-Any subsequent changes made to that object will also reflect inside the Map
+method returns a reference to that object.
+Any modifications made to the object will be reflected inside the Map

 const product = { name: 'Milk', qty: 2 }